You are here

 The Spertus Approach — Spertus Institute cultivates an atmosphere of lively discourse.
 We often hear from students and participants that their Spertus experiences are inspiring and transformative.
 That is by design, and it results in meaningful opportunities for personal and professional growth.

-The Center for Jewish Leadership is supported by generous grants from the Crown Family and an anonymous foundation.
+The Center for Jewish Leadership is supported by generous grants from the Crown Family.

 We are grateful for their support.